 In 2005 she decided to move to Europe in order to learn more about the magical realm of classical music, to deepen her musical understanding and to enrich her skills and sensitivity.

-Over the course of her career, Nehil Durak has studied oboe in Lubeck under Diethelm Jonas, in Hannover under Klaus Becker and in Paris under Jacques Tys.
+Over the course of her career, Nehil Durak has studied oboe at Musikhochschule Lubeck under Prof. Diethelm Jonas, at Hochschule für Musik, Theater und Medien Hannover under Prof. Klaus Becker and in Paris at the Conservatoire National Supérieur de Musique et Dance under Prof. Jacques Tys.
+She obtained the diploma for Soloklasse (Konzertexamen).

 Over the course of her studies and in her emotional and musical development, all these experiences have allowed her to become more creative, sensitive, and to gain a different and unique artistic perspective.